 Pro Can sync between platforms without using Cloud

-I sync from laptop/desktop to phone and tablet (not using the cloud features).
+Syncing from laptop/desktop to phone and tablet (without using the cloud features).

 Con Backups are up to the user